 After a drink or two, or three, it’s on to dinner at Giada De Laurentiis’ namesake restaurant, Giada’s at The Cromwell.
 Because what trip to Las Vegas would be complete without dining at a celebrity chef’s restaurant.
 If you have time before dinner and want a photo opt, be sure to make a stop at the Eiffel Tower at Paris Las Vegas.
 It’s almost as tall as the real one in Paris.

 Ready to see the whole city?
 Our next attraction allows you to do just that.
-The High Roller Observation Wheel, situated in The LINQ Promenade, offers a 360-degree view of the city from 550 feet in the air.
+The High Roller Observation Wheel, situated in The LINQ Promenade + Experience, offers a 360-degree view of the city from 550 feet in the air.
 An entire rotation takes 30 minutes.

-The Label at The Palazzo − XS Nightclub/Mystère − 800 Degrees − Gambling at Stratosphere
+The Label at The Palazzo − XS Nightclub/Mystère − Gambling at The STRAT

 Right about now, you’re probably exhausted.
 But if you can manage to keep going, the best is yet to come.

 To begin the nighttime fun, start your night at The Label at The Palazzo.
 It’s a lounge that’s sure to bring you back to the golden age of Las Vegas, with nightly live jazz music and signature drinks dedicated to Frank Sinatra.